peterzieba/5Vpld/examples/README.md

 <code>5vcomp buffer.PLD</code>

 Running this should generate many files.
 Refer to "Terminilogy & File Formats" of the main README.md for a guide to what these are.

+More elaborate examples are included with WinCUPL.
+References for the CUPL programming language are invaluable for getting further work done.